jt

 That’s where the story of WizzMe begins.

-Ok, what about that WizzMe thing you keep talking about?
+OK, what about that WizzMe thing?

 The discussion (with myself) went like:

-Remember the good ol' time of MSN Messenger?
-We were having so much fun, far from the shortcomings of today's communication.
-Status, messages, wizz and winks.
+Remember the good ol’ time of MSN Messenger?
+We were having so much fun, far from the shortcomings of today’s communication.
+Status, messages, wizz, and winks.
 Either behind a screen and chatting, or offline.
-No overcrowded notifications etc.
+No overcrowded notifications, etc.

 Yes!

-And for years, the item was gathering dust, left on its own like the whole to-do list.
+For years, the item was gathering dust, left on its own like the whole to-do list.

 Then I felt very confused about whether it was a good idea or not, because there’s IP behind wizz and winks (you know, those short videos we were sending to each other like the dancing pig).
 And Microsoft is a very huge corp.
 Moreover, the app was a very basic chat app with close to no design.